Ruggero1912/ruggero1912.github.io/index.md

 With a strong foundation in software engineering, coupled with expertise in deep learning, cloud computing, and data engineering, I am dedicated to leveraging technology to solve complex problems and drive innovation. --->

-I am a passionate software engineer freshly graduated in the Master's degree in Artificial Intelligence and Data Engineering at the University of Pisa with a thesis titled *Advanced Query Suggestion for Interactive Text-to-Image Retrieval: A Novel Task and Benchmark*, focused on computer vision, multimodal AI and information retrieval.<!-- , following my Bachelor's degree in Computer Engineering from the same institution. --><br/>
+I am a passionate software engineer graduated in the Master's degree in Artificial Intelligence and Data Engineering at the University of Pisa with a thesis titled *Advanced Query Suggestion for Interactive Text-to-Image Retrieval: A Novel Task and Benchmark*, focused on computer vision, multimodal AI and information retrieval.<!-- , following my Bachelor's degree in Computer Engineering from the same institution. --><br/>
 With a strong foundation in computer engineering, coupled with expertise in deep learning, cloud computing, and data engineering, I am dedicated to leveraging technology to solve complex challenges and drive innovation.

 #### My interests